calshius/ai-fitness/README.md

 3. Retrieves relevant information based on your questions
 4. Generates personalized recommendations using a language model

+The project also includes a Flutter web application that provides a user-friendly interface for interacting with the AI fitness analysis capabilities.

 ## Features

 - **Data Integration**: Combines nutrition, exercise, weight measurements, and activity data